filecoin-project/filecoin-docs/content/en/developers/smart-contracts/concepts/accounts-and-assets/index.md

 | `3` | A [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) public key address. |
 | `4` | Extensible, user-defined actor addressess. |

-### Address types in Filecoin
+Each of the address types is described below.

-#### ID addresses
+## Actor ID addresses (f0)

 All actors have a short integer assigned to them by `InitActor`, a unique actor that can create _new_ actors.
 This integer that gets assigned is the ID of that actor.
 An _ID address_ is an actor's ID prefixed with the network identifier and the address type.

 Actor ID addresses are not _robust_, in the sense that they _do_ depend on chain state, and are defined on-chain by the `InitActor`.
 Additionally, actor IDs can change for a brief time after creation if the same ID is assigned to different actors on different forks.
-Actor ID addresses are quite similar to monotonically increasing numeric primary keys in a relational database.
-Thus, when a chain reorganization occurs (similar to a rollback in a SQL database), you can refer to the same ID for different rows.
+Actor ID addresses are similar to monotonically increasing numeric primary keys in a relational database.
+So, when a chain reorganization occurs (similar to a rollback in a SQL database), you can refer to the same ID for different rows.
 The [expected consensus](https://spec.filecoin.io/#section-algorithms.expected_consensus) algorithm will resolve the conflict.
 Once the state that defines a new ID reaches finality, no changes can occur, and the ID is bound to that actor forever.

+### Example

-Here's the structure for the mainnet burn account ID address `f099`:
+The mainnet burn account ID address, `f099`, is structured as follows:

 ```plaintext
   Address type